jtakeshi/jtakeshi.github.io/_pages/reading-list.md

 * Five Days at Memorial, by Sheri Fink
 * High Crimes, by Michael Kodas
 * The System, by Jeff Benedict
-* Missoula: Rape and the Justice System in a College Town, by Jon Krakauer